rammohang-01/test-git/README.md

 # test-git
-To test repo
-To test git commands
+To test repo and commands